Hunting is a way of life in the United States, and we are here to help you be as successful on the hunt as possible.

 The handle is unique in material and feel.
 It’s crafted using black phenolic cocobolo DymondWood for an organic look and sturdy, gripped synthetic feel.
 Cocobolo is a tropical wood with a natural red tone which comes through the black stain on this handle in the light, giving this knife a beautiful and distinctive coloration.

 Buck Knives includes a genuine leather sheath to protect the 105 Pathfinder and its user during transport.
 The knife comes with Buck’s all-inclusive Forever Warranty.

-Certainly the most pocket-sized knife on this list, the Case Cutlery 053 Bird Hunter is perhaps the only multi-tool required for dressing fowl and other purposes.
+Certainly the most pocket-sized knife on this list, the Boker Bird Hunter is perhaps the only multi-tool required for dressing fowl and other purposes.
 Included in the folding tool is a small clip blade in addition to a bird hook tool.